 10 Things You Should Ask Your Wedding Photographer

 Hiring a photographer can be an overwhelming task!
 There are so many talented photographers out there.
 How do you know if you are hiring the right one for you?
 Here is a checklist of questions you should ask your photographer.
 Whether or not if you hire me, make sure to ask these important questions.
-Remember, you only get married once.
-Make sure you hire someone who is able to capture everything you are looking for.

 1. Will you be the photographer for our date?